Team behind Seattle Kraken, Climate Pledge Arena bids for Memorial Stadium revamp

 In March, a Seattle Center official said multiple parties had at points expressed interest in partnering on the stadium, including the global sports and entertainment company AEG Worldwide.
 AEG representatives didn’t immediately respond to an interview request Thursday.

-The city and SPS intend to release proposer names and proposal executive summaries to the news media by the end of next week but won’t release full proposals until a partner has been selected, they said.
+The city and SPS intend to release proposer names and proposal executive summaries by the end of next week but won’t release full proposals until a partner has been selected, they said.

 Seattle leaders have said a redevelopment project could transform Memorial Stadium from a dilapidated concrete hulk into an airy new space for concerts, cultural events, 2026 World Cup training and perhaps even professional soccer or rugby, in addition to high school sports and graduation ceremonies.

-Their March request for proposals (RFP) sought an experienced partner to create “an innovative new, multipurpose sports, educational, and entertainment venue to better serve students from all backgrounds and the broader community,” the city and SPS said in a joint statement Thursday.
+The March request for proposals sought an experienced partner to create “an innovative new, multipurpose sports, educational, and entertainment venue to better serve students from all backgrounds and the broader community,” the city and SPS said in a joint statement Thursday.

 The submissions will be evaluated and interviews will be conducted over the coming weeks, the statement said, “by a panel of staff and community representatives with an eye for creative designs which meet the project vision, objectives, program requirements and shared values.”